What Is This All About???

 LEGAL resident mothers are automatic citizens.
 This is a great idea and has

-Enforcement: any person arrested for any crime in the US
+Enforcement: every person arrested for any crime

 "Sanctuary Cities" are already illegal.
 The idea of not